 Disclaimer: The information provided is for educational purposes only and does not constitute professional advice.

-With this method, you can sell products from anywhere without having any inventory.
-You can design products using a graphic software such as Canva (either free or paid), ProCreate, Adobe Illustrator, etc. You can sell through your own website (using 3rd party integration - Β we'll discuss this later) or directly on an e-commerce platform (see previous article).
-The POD supplier would print your designs at its manufacturing warehouse and ship the products directly to your customers.
-You’d just manage orders and customer service (platforms like Fourthwall handle customer service for you).
+\You can design products using a graphic software like Canva (either free or paid), ProCreate, Adobe Illustrator, etc. You can sell through your own website (using 3rd party integration - we'll discuss this later) or on an e-commerce platform (see previous article).

-βœ”οΈ To summarize, you would:
+✔️ To summarize, you would:

 1.)
 Choose either Wordpress(.org), Non-Wordpress(.org) site or an E-commerce platform. **For Wordpress, WooCommerce is the best, in my opinion